Sportivo Huracán: History

-In the 2010 Copa Perú, the club classified to the National Stage, but was eliminated by Alianza Unicachi of Puno in the quarterfinals.
+In the 2010 Copa Perú, the club qualified to the National Stage, but was eliminated by Alianza Unicachi of Puno in the quarterfinals.

 In the 2011 Torneo Intermedio, the club was eliminated by Sport Áncash in the Round of 16.

-In the 2011 Copa Perú, the club classified to the National Stage, but was eliminated by Real Garcilaso of Cuzco in the quarterfinals.
+In the 2011 Copa Perú, the club qualified to the National Stage, but was eliminated by Real Garcilaso of Cuzco in the quarterfinals.

 It was invited to play in the Peruvian Segunda División from the 2013 season on.

 Rivalries

 Sportivo Huracán has had a long-standing rivalry with Melgar, Aurora, and Piérola.